 It’d be a great idea to spend time reading guides and books as a way of learning about sailing.
 However, when you want to first put what you have learnt into practice, you shouldn’t do so with a boat on the water by yourself.
 This is dangerous and likely to consume much time and money, realbuzz.com warns.

-Instead, you should opt for practical instruction from someone who has good sailing experience.
+Instead, it would help if you opted for practical instruction from someone who has good sailing experience.
 It’d be worth investing in a good sailing course…

 Be careful what sailing course you choose

-You might already know where you’d like to sail once you have sufficient sailing knowhow.
-However, your choice of location might affect the way in which you must be qualified.
+You might already know where you’d like to sail once you have sufficient sailing know-how.
+However, your choice of location might affect how you must be qualified.

 For sailing in Croatia and Greece waters, an ICC – International Certificate of Competence – will be necessary.
-From the RYA, you can obtain an ICC, which is equivalent to an RYA Day Skipper Certificate, if you already hold a Coastal Skipper, Day Skipper or Yachtmaster qualification.
+You can obtain an ICC from the RYA, equivalent to an RYA Day Skipper Certificate if you already hold a Coastal Skipper, Day Skipper or Yachtmaster qualification.

-If it is Croatia you have your eye on, then a VHF Radio certificate would be another necessity.
+If it is Croatia you have your eye on, then a VHF Radio certificate would be necessary.

 Test the waters… if they are calm and quiet

 When you are still trying to master basic aspects of sailing, you should stick to light winds and low-traffic conditions.
 You could feel pretty daunted if you start in rough waters or near boats that are clearly being expertly sailed.
 A contained environment like the Solent in the UK would probably be the safest option – don’t go during Cowes week, or you’ll find yourself in the middle of thousands of other yachts!